 This post was originally published on Southern Maryland Living by Chrissy on February 19, 2021

-Chrissy asked me about 4 winter wellness concerns that many people have during the winter – particularly winter 2020-2021.
+Chrissy asked me about 4 common winter wellness concerns that many people have during the winter – particularly winter 2020-2021.
 I was delighted to share winter wellness tips and the many ways that you can incorporate daily practices into your wellness lifestyle.
 After all, your physical, emotional, and mental wellbeing is important!

 Seasonal Affective Disorder Tips